scott-knight/ubuntu-on-windows-setup/install-wsl2.md

 Information for this guide was taken [from here](https://www.tecklyfe.com/how-to-enable-wsl2-on-windows-10/), and [here](https://www.windowscentral.com/how-install-wsl2-windows-10).

-1. Enter your computers BIOS and make sure virtualization enabled; save, close, reboot.
+1. Enter your computers BIOS and make sure (Hyper-V) virtualization is enabled (if it isn't already).
+Save the settings and reboot.
-2. Open PowerShell as Administrator.
-Click the Windows Start icon.
+2. Open PowerShell as Administrator: Click the Windows Start icon.
 Scroll to and click the `Windows PowerShell` folder.
 Right-click on the `Windows PowerShell` icon.
 Click on `Run as Administrator`.

 ![run as administrator](https://user-images.githubusercontent.com/516548/112900455-27690980-90a9-11eb-9d0f-0d9f898070a1.png)